 - 3. You have the right to seek a medical examination and treatment.
 Individuals are encouraged to seek medical treatment as soon as possible even if you do not believe you have any injuries.
 Seeking medical treatment will also provide an opportunity to discuss any risks of exposure to sexually transmitted diseases and pregnancy with a health care provider.
 Confidential medical treatment is available through the University Health Center (443-885-3236) or a local medical facility.
 The University Police (443-885-3103) is available to provide transportation to a local medical facility during hours when the University Health Center is closed.
 If you believe you may want to pursue criminal charges at some point, you are encouraged to go to a local medical facility that provides a free Sexual Assault Forensic Examination (SAFE).
 Mercy Medical Center (345 St. Paul Place, Baltimore, MD 21202; 410-332-9477) is the closest hospital to the University that is designated to perform the SAFE exam. - 4.
 You have the right to report the incident to law enforcement to pursue criminal charges.
 You may report the incident to the University Police or to the Baltimore City Police Department.
 The University Police may be contacted at 443-885-3103.
 You may contact the Baltimore City Police Department by calling 911.
 If you are considering pursuing criminal charges, it is important to preserve any evidence of the incident, particularly for incidents of sexual assault.
 The Baltimore City Police Department handles all criminal investigations related to sexual assault cases.
-Criminal investigations related to all other incidents of sexual misconduct (e.g. dating violence, domestic violence, stalking) will be investigated by the University Police Department.

-- 5. You have the right to a prompt, fair, and thorough University investigation of your complaint.
+Criminal investigations related to all other incidents of sexual misconduct (e.g. dating violence, domestic violence, stalking) will be investigated by the University Police Department. - 5.
+You have the right to a prompt, fair, and thorough University investigation of your complaint.
 You may report your incident to the University so that the University can conduct an internal investigation into the matter.
 Complaints involving students can be investigated and adjudicated by the Office of Student Rights and Responsibilities or investigated by the Office of Diversity and EEO.
 All complaints involving faculty and staff will be investigated by the Office of Diversity and EEO.
 As part of the investigation process, you will have the right to present evidence, documents, names of witnesses and any other information to the investigator. - 6.
 You have the right to request that your name not be disclosed to the Respondent or that the University refrain from investigating or taking any action.
-Your request will be evaluated by the Title IX Coordinator.
-The University will make every effort to honor your request.
-However, honoring such a request may limit the University's ability to fully respond to the incident or to pursue any disciplinary action against the Respondent.
-Even when the University is able to honor your request, the University will still take reasonable steps to limit the effects of any sexual misconduct and prevent its recurrence without revealing your identity.
-This includes actions such as increasing security monitoring on campus, providing training and education materials, disseminating University policies, and conducting climate surveys.
-There are instances in which the University may not be able to honor your request.
-The University will determine whether it can honor your request while still providing a safe and nondiscriminatory environment for you and all other students, faculty and staff.
-If the University is not able to honor your request, you will be notified prior to any information being disclosed to the Respondent. - 7.
-You have the right to have an advisor of your choice provide support and assistance to you throughout the University's investigation process.
-You may choose someone to serve as your advisor to assist you as you go through the internal University investigation process.
-The University is able to limit the role that your advisor is able to play during the investigation process.
-However, your advisor can provide assistance such as: providing emotional support; helping you understand the investigation process; helping you prepare for meetings/interviews/hearings; and attending meetings/interviews/hearings with you.
-Your advisor is not able to speak for you during meetings/interviews/hearings.
-You and/or your advisor should speak with the Title IX Coordinator to discuss any concerns regarding the role of the advisor during the process.
+If you request that your name or other identifiable information not be shared with the Respondent or that no formal action be taken, the Title IX Coordinator, in consultation with the Title IX Team, will balance this request with the University's obligation to provide a safe and non-discriminatory environment to you and the rest of the University community.
+If the University honors the request for confidentiality, it will still take all reasonable steps to investigate and respond to the report, but its ability to do so may be limited based on the nature of your request.
+At times, in order to maintain safety and a non-discriminatory environment, the University will not be able to honor a request for confidentiality.
+In such circumstances, the Title IX Coordinator will inform you prior to starting a formal investigation.
+You can choose not to participate in the University's investigation and in such cases the University's ability to meaningfully investigate the incident and/or pursue disciplinary action against the alleged perpetrator may be limited.